chandlerprall/web-components-experiments/README.md

   - `html` trims whitespace at the beginning and end of lines
   - component html has leading & trailing whitespace removed from each line
 - `ContainedNodeArray` manages an array of nodes without a wrapping element
-- `DataConnection` a subscribable state value
+- `State` a subscribable state value
+- `ConnectedNode` created to manage rendering and updating one or more values to a DOM location
-- incoming attributes are mapped to an internal `DataConnection` instance
+- incoming attributes are mapped to an internal `State` instance
   - provides consistent way to interact with attributes: always a subscribable value
   - all state, including attributes, is writable; currently this allows setting an attribute from the consuming component, effectively providing two-way binding
-- component class code goes in JS file
-- component instance code goes in HTML file
-  - `script` tags added via `innerHTML` are not executed, allowing for a safe way to include JS in the HTML file without it being executed globally, instead later called by the runtime with component context

 ## Iterations